shakfu/py-js/README.md

 ### Building self-contained Python3 Externals for Packages and Standalones

-Currently, the `py` and `pyjs` externals can be additionally custom-built for the express purpose of packaging these for standalone and Max packages using a custom python [build manager](https://github.com/shakfu/py-js/tree/main/source/projects/py/builder).
-This allows highly-customized `build variants` to be produced.
+The `py` and `pyjs` externals have a custom python [build manager](https://github.com/shakfu/py-js/tree/main/source/projects/py/builder) which provides the flexibility to create a number of `build variants` which can vary in size and features, or be selected depending on whether the external is to be packaged in standalones or Max packages.

 The `Makefile` in the project root provides a simplified interface to this builder.
 See the [Current Status of Builders](https://github.com/shakfu/py-js#current-status-of-builders) section for further information.